...

 • Blade choice: For porcelain, a continuous-rim blade usually yields the least chipping; turbo rims trade a bit more chip risk for speed.

-• Alignment: Square the fence, check tray rollers, and verify arbor runout with a dial indicator if precision matters.
+• Alignment: Square the fence, check the tray rollers, and verify the arbor runout with a dial indicator if precision matters.

 • Housekeeping: Flush slurry, keep the water clean (grit-laden water accelerates wear), and vacuum dust when dry cutting.